mayukhberkeley/object_detection/README.md

 apt install git
 git clone https://github.com/tensorflow/models.git
 apt-get install vim
+### you need to upgrade pip

+Unfortunately this will get us the newer version of pip that has a new dependency resolver which causes the install take a lot of time, several hours infact, this is why we will use the constraints file

 pip3 install --upgrade pip
 python3 -m pip install -c constraints.txt .